Login

 Construction loan first borrow

-Fig. 6 - Construction loan — the first borrow and first payment calculation.
+Fig. 6 — Construction loan: the first borrow and first payment calculation.

-1. Calculate the unknown.
-The result is $683.00.
-Fig. 7.
+1. Calculate the unknown payment amount.
+The result should be $683.00.
+See Fig. 7.

 Construction loan first payment